ghik/kubernetes-the-harder-way/docs/04_Bootstrapping_Kubernetes_Security.md

 ```

 Here are some details to note about it:
-* `default` specifies global options while `profiles` contains a set of arbitrarily named "profiles" that may
+* `default` specifies global options, while `profiles` contains a set of arbitrarily named "profiles" that may
   override these options.
-The actual profile will be selected with a command line option.
-This way the config file
+When generating a certificate, the desired profile is selected with a command line option.
-  may serve as an aggregate for multiple, independent sets of options.
+  This way the config file may serve as an aggregate for multiple, independent sets of options.
 * `expiry` specifies the validity of a certificate - in this case we set it to 10 years
   (unfortunately, hour is the largest time unit possible to use here)
-* `usages` corresponds to [Key Usage Extension](https://datatracker.ietf.org/doc/html/rfc5280#section-4.2.1.3) of
+* `usages` corresponds to the [Key Usage Extension](https://datatracker.ietf.org/doc/html/rfc5280#section-4.2.1.3) of
   the X.509 certificate format

 #### The main Kubernetes API certificate